Approximate Release Date: October 12, 1992

 A minigame collection lives and dies by the quality of the games, and The Simpsons: Bart’s Nightmare falls apart in this regard.
 Play Krusty’s Super Fun House instead!

-Tomorrow: At least Hook isn’t the most ridiculous movie to have an action video game made out of it.
+Tomorrow: Hook isn’t the most ridiculous movie to have an action video game made out of it.